srid/neuron/guide/Tutorial.md

 ## What's next?

-Read [[guide]] next to learn all the concepts and features in Neuron.
+Read [[Guide]] next to learn all the concepts and features in Neuron.